Turkey says it will launch new Syria offensive within days

-ANKARA, Turkey (AP) — Turkey’s president says it will begin a new military operation against U.S-backed Kurdish fighters in Syria “within a few days.”
+ANKARA, Turkey (AP) — Turkey will launch a new military operation against U.S-backed Kurdish fighters in Syria “within a few days,” President Recep Tayyip Erdogan said Wednesday, a move that is likely to further strain ties between NATO allies Turkey and the United States.

-Addressing a defense industry meeting in Ankara on Wednesday, Recep Tayyip Erdogan said the target of the operation would be the Syrian Kurdish militia known as the People’s Protection Units, or YPG — which Turkey views as a terrorist group linked to the insurgency within its borders.
+In recent months Turkey has shelled Kurdish positions across the border in Syria, east of the Euphrates River, and has threatened to drive out the Syrian Kurdish militia known as the People’s Protection Units, or YPG.

 The YPG is the main component of a Kurdish-led militia that rolled back the Islamic State group with the help of the U.S.-led coalition.
-U.S. troops are deployed with the Kurdish fighters in northeastern Syria, in part to prevent clashes with NATO ally Turkey.
+Ankara views the YPG as terrorists because of their links to the Kurdish insurgency inside Turkey.
+U.S. troops are deployed with the Kurdish fighters in northeastern Syria, in part to prevent clashes with Turkey.

-Turkish forces have already waged two cross-border campaigns against Syrian Kurdish forces, in 2016 and earlier this year.
+“We will begin our operation to rescue the east of the Euphrates (river) from the separatist organization within a few days,” Erdogan said.
+“Our target is not the American soldiers it is terror organizations that are active in the region.”

 Most Read Nation & World Stories